Proton-rich production of lanthanides: the $\nu i$ process

-In the higher $\Psi_{mix}$=0.56 model shown in the right panel, {where the $\nu i$-process material is diffused to the outer region}, the effects are more visible and the higher opacity of the lanthanide-rich material will produce a redder spectrum.
+In the higher $\Psi_{mix}$=0.56 model shown in the right panel, where the $\nu i$-process material is diffused to the outer region, the effects are more visible and the higher opacity of the lanthanide-rich material will produce a redder spectrum.
 In both cases, the emissions from the lanthanide-rich core and lanthanide-free layer effectively become decoupled, each peaking on distinct timescales, due to the high opacity of the core.

-Figure~\ref{fig:lc-ic} suggests that the chance is low to see a distinguishable $\nu i$-process signal from the light curve from a core-collapse event, especially under 'compact' scenario.
-However, if we were to observe a redder Type Ic supernova at late epoch indicative of lanthanide production, we note that the source of the lanthanides might not be a neutron-rich $r$ process but rather a proton-rich $\nu i$ process.
+Figure~\ref{fig:lc-ic} suggests that the chance is low to see a distinguishable $\nu i$-process signal from the light curve from a core-collapse event, especially under the 'compact' scenario.
+However, if we were to observe a redder SN Ic at a late epoch, indicative of lanthanide production, we note that the source of the lanthanides might not be a neutron-rich $r$ process but rather a proton-rich $\nu i$ process.